 Defense in FAA Enforcement Actions.

 Sometimes the FAA chooses to start an investigation against unauthorized commercial drone operations or there is a violation of the regulations or exemption restrictions.
-If this is the case, please contact the firm for assistance.
+As of 12/10/2018, I’ve assisted 13 clients who were investigated by the FAA.

 Assisting a Criminal Defense Attorney in a State Law Related Drone Prosecution.